ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 .. note:: Why don't the imports go first?

-  Since the ``DOCUMENTATION``, ``EXAMPLES``, and ``RETURN`` sections are essentially extra docstrings for the file and are not used by the module code itself, the import statements are placed after these special variables.
+  Since the ``DOCUMENTATION``, ``EXAMPLES``, and ``RETURN`` blocks are essentially extra docstrings for the file and are not used by the module code itself, the import statements are placed after these special variables.
 Positioning the imports closer to the functional code helps consolidate related elements, improving readability, debugging, and overall comprehension.

 .. _dev_testing_module_documentation: